Graduation From SOBA College Recovery

 Recovery didn’t open the gates of heaven and let me in.
 Recovery opened the gates of hell and let me out!

 Graduates from SOBA College Recovery get a new lease on life they never thought possible.
-This final phase is the most important as it prepares our clients to take the lessons and guidance they’ve been given by our dedicated staff and apply them for the rest of their lives outside of SOBA College Recovery to ensure a healthy and successful transition.
-Clients that are ready to graduate work the 12 Steps rigorously; they enjoy their newfound sobriety and have a new discovered an entirely new direction.
+This final phase is the most important as it prepares our clients to take the lessons and guidance they’ve been given by our dedicated staff and apply them for the rest of their lives.
+Clients that are ready to graduate work the 12 Steps rigorously; they enjoy their newfound sobriety and have discovered an entirely new direction.
 For these clients, what may have been a reluctant transition at the beginning is now welcomed with open arms.

 Recovering from the disaster that is alcohol and drug addiction is not an easy task.
 It requires that even basic living habits, as well as emotional and psychological beliefs be changed for the better.
 That being said, each client’s journey is worthwhile and unique.
 Some move through our program in a matter of a few months, while others may need over a year.
 No matter what path to recovery our clients require, we believe that the most important aspects of treatment and community living are the fundamental building blocks to being successful, happy, joyous and free.